Flinders (NSW)

 Flinders lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Flinders' population is estimated at around 7,051 as of Feb 2026.
-This reflects a decrease of 67 people (0.9%) since the 2021 Census, which reported a population of 7,118 people.
-The change is inferred from the resident population of 6,832 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 11 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,052 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Flinders has demonstrated resilient growth patterns with a compound annual growth rate of 2.3%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by interstate migration contributing approximately 47.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+The population of the suburb of Flinders (NSW) is estimated to be around 7,051 as of February 2026.
+This reflects a decrease from the 2021 Census figure of 7,118 people, a change inferred from AreaSearch's resident population estimate of 6,832 following examination of ABS ERP data released in June 2024 and validation of 11 new addresses since the Census date.
+This population level equates to a density ratio of 3,052 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Primary drivers of population growth were interstate migration contributing approximately 47.0% of overall gains, with natural growth and overseas migration also positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population